 Place the baked sweet potato filling in a large mixing bowl.
 I like to smash the sweet potatoes by hand using a potato masher and leave a few chunks of sweet potato in the filling.
 I like it a little lumpy.

-But my family prefers the filling to be fluffy and more like mashed potatoes.
+But my family prefers the filling to be fluffy and more like mashed potatoes which requires more mashing, a process similar to when we make mashed Russet potatoes.

 Add the remaining ingredients, except the marshmallows and pecans.